Benedikt-Hollerauer/sorting-algorithm-visualizer/README.md

 # Sorting Algorithm Visualizer

-Sorting Algorithm Visualizer is a project aimed at visually demonstrating various sorting algorithms.
-It is written in Scala and compiled using Scala.js, following the principles of Test-Driven Development (TDD) and Clean Architecture.
+The Sorting Algorithm Visualizer project showcases multiple sorting algorithms exclusively employing higher-order functions, adhering to pure functional programming principles, and is implemented in Scala with compilation via Scala.js.
+This project is constructed following the tenets of Test-Driven Development (TDD) and Clean Architecture to visually illustrate the algorithms' functioning.

 ## Subprojects